 Committing to a vegan lifestyle eliminates a number of common textiles to your wardrobe.
 Thankfully there are many viable alternatives with which to create your cruelty-free wardrobe.
-However, many of the most commonly used vegan textiles- such as pleather, conventional cotton and synthetic textiles- are extremely harmful to the environment and the people that produce them.
-Unfortunately many conventional vegan fashion brands promote themselves as sustainable and cruelty free, when the materials that they use actually do a great amount of harm.
+However, many of the most commonly used vegan textiles- such as pleather, conventional cotton and synthetic textiles—are extremely harmful to the environment and the people that produce them.
+Unfortunately, many conventional vegan fashion brands promote themselves as sustainable and cruelty-free, when the materials that they use actually do a significant amount of harm.

 A genuinely cruelty-free wardrobe is one that avoids adverse impacts on animals, people and the environment.
 The good news is that there is a wonderful array of vegan textiles that are genuinely sustainable.
 Here are my recommendations for the textiles to build your sustainable vegan wardrobe with:

 1. Organic cotton

 Conventional cotton is the world’s dirtiest crop, and poor protections mean that farmers and the environment are exposed to these harmful chemicals in huge numbers, with significant health implications.
 There is also a large degree of forced and child labour involved in the global conventional cotton supply.
 The high costs GM cotton, and the requirement to purchase the patented seeds each year are the direct cause of high rates of farmer suicide due to crippling agricultural debt.
 To avoid these impacts, make sure your cotton clothing is organic.